 Postpartum Essentials for New Moms

-Welcome to the most helpful guide on postpartum essentials for new moms!
-I am going to make this your one-stop-shop for all things postpartum care.
-You’ll learn about what you should buy for your own postpartum care, the postpartum essentials you’ll need for breastfeeding (or not), the postpartum care essentials you’ll need for your baby, and how to prepare a house with postpartum essentials.
+You’ll learn about what you should buy for your own postpartum care, the postpartum essentials you’ll need for breastfeeding (if you plan to breastfeed), the postpartum care essentials you’ll need for your baby, and how to prepare your house with postpartum essentials (in case you have a bathroom upstairs and downstairs).

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.